jbilander/amiga-esp-link/README.md

 ***

 2. Now hook up your ESP8266-board to your PC.
 I'm using a LoLin NodeMCU V3 board here, pay attention to what COM-port it gets in your system.
-Mine got COM3 in Windows<br /><br />
+Mine got COM3 in Windows.
+You may have to install drivers for the CH340 USB-to-UART bridge chip or whatever chip your module uses for this to work.<br /><br />
    <a href="pics/amiga-esp-link_pic2.jpg">
    <img src="pics/amiga-esp-link_pic2.jpg" width="357" height="267">
    </a><br />